-United Airlines offers daily flights to Palau via Guam or two flights a week from Manila (Tuesdays and Fridays).
-Guam can be reached from Hawaii, Western and Eastern USA, Australia, Seoul, and Tokyo.
+United Airlines holds flights to Palau via Guam (daily) or Manila (Tuesdays and Fridays).
+Guam can be reached from Hawaii, Western USA, Australia, Seoul and Tokyo.
 Manila is a major hub serviced by flights from Singapore, Bangkok, Hong Kong and Kuala Lumpur, amongst others.
-Check up to date fares and schedule on www.united.com.
-Be sure to check latest up to date baggage restrictions and requirements for your flight.
-Other direct flights to Palau are available with China Airline from Taipei, Korean Air from Seoul and Delta Airline from Tokyo.
-Check their website for the latest schedule as it changes occasionally.
-It is highly recommended to reserve the flights ahead of time and purchasing travel insurance in case of last minute cancellations.
-Fish ‘n Fins can assist with reduced rates for the Micronesian region.
-Please send an e-mail to firstname.lastname@example.org for the latest special.
+However, check up-to-date fares and schedules on http://www.united.com.
+Also be sure to check the up-to-date baggage restrictions and requirements for your flight.
+Direct flights to Palau are available from Taipei, Seoul, China and HK.
+We recommend that you make reservations ahead of time as well as purchase travel insurance in case of last-minute cancellations.
+We can assist with a special rate for a return flight from Manila to Palau (Manila - Palau - Manila) of $575; the regular rate is $760.

 U.S. citizens must show proof of U.S. citizenship (birth certificate or passport).
 Non-U.S. citizens must show passport.
 There is a free 30-day visa issued upon arrival.

 At the Palau airport, you will be picked up by your hotel and transported to your accommodations.

 Upon leaving Palau, there is a departure tax of $20 + $30 green fee.

 If you book your hotel through our Fish 'n Fins office in Palau, you will be offered better rates than the normal listed prices.
 In fact, we have special Hotel & Dive Packages - show me - that give you special deals on accommodation and diving.
 Accommodations in Palau range from budget motels to very upscale resorts.